 How Does A Mini Split Air Conditioner Work?

-There are many other components, including advanced features like variable-speed air handlers, but the basic workings of a split A/C system are best outlined with the four major components, refrigerant heat exchange and airflow.
+There are many other components, including advanced features like variable-speed air handlers, but the basic workings of a split air conditioning unit are best outlined with the four major components, refrigerant heat exchange, and airflow.

 - As indoor air is pulled through return ducts, refrigerant vaporizes while extracting heat energy from the air at the indoor evaporator coil.